-The term of the following two Class II directors will expire at the 2017 Annual Meeting of Stockholders.
-Messrs.
-Cifu and Sandner are the only nominees for election at the Annual Meeting, for a term that will expire at the 2020 Annual Meeting of Stockholders and until his successor has been duly elected and qualified.
+The term of the following four Class II directors will expire at the Annual Meeting, Messrs.
+Cifu, Grano, Greifeld and Sandner are the only nominees for election at the Annual Meeting, for a term that will expire at the 2023 annual meeting of stockholders and until each of their successors has been duly elected and qualified.